A SACEE project in association with the Grahamstown Foundation.

 - Although there is a rank order of the top one hundred candidates and huge prizes and bursaries for some of them, the Olympiad is more about participation and enrichment of all.
 What is looked for in the Olympiad is a critical, intelligent, individual response to the given works.
 It is not an examination where candidates can regurgitate notes or facts.

 - The prizes for the top candidates include cash prizes, books, book vouchers and scholarships.
 The top fifty winners are awarded scholarships by Rhodes University that largely cover their academic fees for their first year of study at the University.
 The top 15 enjoy a fully paid trip to the Schools’ Festival and the top three win cash prizes.
-The De Beers Chairman’s Fund is by far the largest sponsor of this Olympiad.

 - The closing date for entries is from mid September to early November each year and the examination is written in early March the following year.